djepar/djepar.github.io/BlogEntry.md

 ## 13 october
 ### Python
 Did most of the Computational Thinking for Problem Solving section.
+### Start Developing Responsive Web Pages Using HTML5 and CSS3 by NIIT
+I continue the Global sanctuary challenge.
+I succeeded all the test, but I still have a lot of things to do style-wise.
+Thinking of not finishing this course, the quizz was full of mistake and it's seems to be made so quickly, probably better to do something else.

 ### OS (Google Coursera Course 4 : System Administration and IT Infrastructure Services)
 Finished the course :)

+### Start Developing Responsive Web Pages Using HTML5 and CSS3 by NIIT

+## 14 october
+### Start Developing Responsive Web Pages Using HTML5 and CSS3 by NIIT
+Succeded the quiz.
+### Algorithm
+Finished the Computational thinking course :)